Protecting the public while preserving responsible owners’ property rights

 Recently, DNA testing became available to help determine a dog’s heritage.
 These scientific advances have impacted breed identifications by animal-control wardens, police officers and even veterinarians.

-If a city or state has adopted a breed-discriminatory law, the burden of proof is on city officials to prove that a dog is a member of the targeted breed, either through preponderance of evidence or in some cases — if there are criminal penalties — beyond a reasonable doubt.
+If a city or state has adopted a breed-specific law, the burden of proof is on city officials to prove that a dog is a member of the targeted breed, either through preponderance of evidence or in some cases — if there are criminal penalties — beyond a reasonable doubt.

 In Kansas City, a man won his eight-month legal battle with the city to keep his dog, Niko, after DNA testing proved Niko wasn’t a pit bull terrier, as the animal-control officers had asserted.
 Niko was housed at animal control for the entire eight months of the court case, at a great cost to the city taxpayers.
 Niko, a mixed-breed dog, is now back home after the ordeal.

-Breed-discriminatory laws now need to take DNA evidence and its cost into account.
+Breed-specific laws now need to take DNA evidence and its cost into account.

 Ledy VanKavage is an attorney with Best Friends Animal Society in Kanab, Utah.
 Formerly she was senior director of legislation and legal training, ASPCA.
 She also is vice-chair of the ABA Tort Trial & Insurance Practice Section’s Animal Law Committee, and chair of the Dangerous Dog Subcommittee.